ahmedammar619/AID-OS/README.md

 ## Project Overview

-This project provides an end-to-end solution for automating and optimizing the monthly assignment of volunteers to recipients for box deliveries.
+This project provides an end-to-end solution for automating and optimizing the monthly assignment of volunteers to recipients for box deliveries, with integrated pickup locations.
 The system has evolved from an initial Reinforcement Learning (RL) approach to a robust, scalable optimization-based method using Google OR-Tools.
 Both approaches are included for benchmarking, educational value, and transparency.

 ### Why Two Approaches?
 - **Optimization Approach (Current, Preferred):**
   - Uses Mixed-Integer Programming (MIP) via Google OR-Tools for globally optimal, deterministic assignments.
-  - Handles complex constraints (vehicle capacity, proximity, clustering, historical preferences) efficiently and transparently.
+  - Handles complex constraints (vehicle capacity, proximity, clustering, historical preferences, pickup locations) efficiently and transparently.
   - Significantly outperforms RL in solution quality, speed, and maintainability for this use case.
 - **Reinforcement Learning (Legacy, Benchmark):**
   - Actor-Critic RL agent learns assignment policies over time.